HIKE ON MALLORCA

 From Alcudia in the northwest, it´s close to the northern part of the Serre de Tramuntana mountain range.

 The verdant Soller valley is surrounded by the high peaks of Puig Major in the north, Puig de l'Ofre in the east and Teix in the south.
-Sitting in the valley is the attractive working town of Soller and the two idyllic villages of Fornalutx and Biniaraix.
+Locations in the valley is the attractive working town of Soller and the two idyllic villages of Fornalutx and Biniaraix.

 Those who want to walk the entire mountain range, stretching from Andratx in the south to Formentor in the north, are advised to allow about 8 days for the hike and to choose the more temperate and comfortable months in spring and autumn to enjoy the experience .